Lunatic Lateral: Aftermath

 With the game-winning touchdown, the Raiders defeated the Patriots for the first time since 2002, when they were still based in Oakland, California.
 They kept their faint playoff hopes alive while improving to 6–8.
 Meanwhile, the loss dropped New England to 7–7, dropping the team one spot out of playoff seeding and hurting their overall postseason chances.
-The Patriots remained ahead of Las Vegas in the playoff hunt due to still having a better record at the time, although the Raiders would have a tiebreaker by virtue of the head-to-head win if the teams were to be tied in the standings.
-Both the Patriots and Raiders wound up missing the postseason, but the lateral play and resulting loss to Las Vegas was cited as a key factor in why the Patriots missed out, along with several other close losses throughout the course of the season.
+Both the Patriots and Raiders wound up missing the postseason, but the lateral play and resulting loss to Las Vegas was cited as a key factor in why the Patriots missed out, along with several other close losses throughout the season.